-There are many options available many of which can accommodate the space provided, so if the space is on the small side, you may wish to opt for a wall hung toilet, which has floor space underneath to give the illusion of a larger area.
-Compact designs are very feasible these days; in fact, you’d be surprised at what can be achieved in such small spaces.
+Many options can accommodate the space provided, so if the space is on the small side, you may opt for a wall-hung toilet, which has floor space underneath to give the illusion of a larger area.
+Compact designs are very feasible these days; you’d be surprised at what can be achieved in such small spaces.

-With larger cloakroom bathrooms you have more freedom to add some extra things, such as storage and vanity’s as well as any design of toilet but either way- big or small- both cloakroom toilets will add around the same significant value to a home, so it’s not essential to have a big space.
+With larger cloakroom bathrooms, you have more freedom to add some extra things, such as storage and vanities, as well as any toilet design.
+Still, either big or small, both cloakroom toilets will add around the same significant value to a home, so it’s not essential to have ample space.

 Designing a stylish and functional downstairs cloakroom requires careful consideration of space and aesthetics.
 Opt for a minimalist approach with clean lines and a neutral colour palette to create a sense of openness.
 Utilise wall-mounted fixtures, such as a floating toilet and basin, to maximise floor space.
 To organise the area, incorporate clever storage solutions like recessed shelves or mirrored cabinets.
 Consider adding decorative elements like patterned tiles or a statement wallpaper to add personality and visual interest to the space.